contensis/contensis.github.io/docs-src/content-types/remove-fields-from-a-content-type.md

 # Remove fields from a content type
-The effect on removing a field from a content type will vary depending on the content types published state and wether any entries have been created.
+If you no longer require a field within a content type it can easily be removed by following the steps.
+Be aware that this field will be removed from any published entries.

+> **Warning:** Removing a field and any associated data is irreversible, only do this if you are confident that field is no longer required.

+With a content type open for editing:

+1. Locate the field in you content type that you want to remove.
-With a content type open for editing simply press the cross button on the field to remove it from the content type.
+2. Press the cross button on the field to remove it from the content type.
+A confirmation screen will be displayed.

-> **Published content type with entries**
-	When removing a field from a content type, its worth bearing in mind that the field may be in use by an entry.[^1]

-## Footnotes:

-[^1]:
-**Scenario:** Remove a field from content type
-- **Given** I have a content type
-- **and** the content type has entries
-- **When** I remove a field
-- **Then** what happens to the data associated with the field?
+3. Press delete to confirm the removal of the field.
+4. Press save, followed by publish to confirm your changes.

+> **Note:** Any code created referencing the removed field would return null or the default value for the type through the Delivery API.